 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
 We added "(calendar year deductible applies)." - The High Option calendar year deductibles are \$300 per person (limited to \$600 per Self Plus One or a Self and Family enrollment) for services of PPO providers and \$300 per person (limited to \$600 per Self Plus One or a Self and Family enrollment) for services of Non-PPO providers. - The Standard Option calendar year deductibles are \$350 per person (limited to \$700 per Self Plus One enrollment or \$900 per Self and Family enrollment) for services of PPO providers and \$350 per person (limited to \$700 per Self Plus One enrollment or \$900 per Self and Family enrollment) for services of Non-PPO providers. - The Non-PPO benefits are the regular benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, Non-PPO benefits apply. - If you use a PPO facility, we pay PPO benefits if you receive treatment from a radiologist, pathologist, anesthesiologist, assistant surgeon, or emergency room physician who is not a PPO provider. - Be sure to read Section 4, Your costs for covered services for valuable information about how cost-sharing works.
+When no PPO provider is available, Non-PPO benefits apply. - When you use a PPO facility, some of the professionals that provide related services may not be PPO network providers.
+We determine how to pay these providers based on their specialty.
+For the following specialties, we pay PPO benefits: Anesthesiologist, Assistant Surgeons, Emergency Room Physicians, Pathologists, and Radiologists.
+For all other provider specialties, we will pay Non-PPO benefits.
+For all Non-PPO providers, you will be responsible for any difference between the Plan allowance and billed amount for these out of network providers. - Be sure to read Section 4, Your costs for covered services for valuable information about how cost-sharing works.
 Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b). - When you receive hospital observation services, we apply outpatient benefits to covered services up to 48 hours.
+Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b). - When you receive hospital observation services as an outpatient, we cover those services at the same benefit level we cover inpatient room and board services.
+These benefits are listed under the Outpatient hospital or ambulatory surgical center benefits listed on page 61.
 Inpatient benefits will apply only when your physician formally admits you to the hospital as an inpatient.
+See page 104 for the definition of observation services.
 It is your responsibility to ensure that we are contacted for precertification if you are admitted as an inpatient.
 Please refer to the precertification information shown in Section 3. - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification.